 The players objective is guess what number the roulette wheel will land on at each turn and, therefore, to win the most money.
 When the player has lost all their money, they are out of the game.

 Simulate a roulette game in Python

 The player bets on a single number between 0 and 49.
-While they chooses their number, they also choose the amount of money to play.
+While they choose their number, they also choose the amount of money to play.

-If not, the player looses his bet and can try again in the next round.
+If not, the player loses their bet and can try again in the next round.

-If the user is running out of money, the script stops and displays that he has lost.
+If the user is running out of money, the script stops and displays that they have lost.